HMS Sandfly (1863): Land wars

 In 1863 she was principally used to blockade the Waihou River (Thames River) and at Tauranga.
-She captured the 20 ton Maori supply ship Eclair on 31 October 1863 and bombarded retreating Maori at Maketu Later she was used as a dispatch runner from New Plymouth to Waitara on a daily basis.
+She captured the 20 ton Maori supply ship Eclair on 31 October 1863 and bombarded retreating Maori at Maketu.
+Later she was used as a dispatch runner from New Plymouth to Waitara on a daily basis.

 In 1865 she surveyed Cook Strait for an undersea telegraph cable and assisted in transporting troops to Wanganui under Captain Marks.
 That same year charges of mutiny were laid against Captain Hannibal Marks for disobeying the orders of Francis Cadell.
 Cadell had ordered the ship to leave port without its captain due to him being delayed.
 The ship hit the bar while leaving port, and Marks reboarded the ship in a rowing boat.
 Marks was suspended and replaced with Captain Fox.
 When his crew refused to follow the new captain they were also suspended by Cadell.
 The ship was sold and the services of Marks dispensed with before any of the charges came to trial.

 Wreck

 In 1865 she reverted to civilian use as a passenger steamship and regained her name Tasmanian Maid.
 While sailing under Captain Souter with the SS Storm Bird under Captain Doile she stuck the Kawaroa Reef, New Plymouth at 9pm on 16 January 1868.
 The Storm Bird rescued all those on board before she sank.

 Members of the New Plymouth Underwater Club rediscovered the wreck at the southern end of Kawaroa Reef in 1976.
-Some artifacts from the wreck Adam Rosser's Taranaki Dive Shop in New Plymouth.
+Some artifacts from the wreck could be seen at Adam Rosser's Taranaki Dive Shop in New Plymouth.
 The wreck also featured in the 6th episode of the second series of the combined BBC/TVNZ television programme Coast New Zealand in 2017.